amirkeren/bluemix-lab2/README.md

 1. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog

+2. Click on the "Create" button to add the new service

 #Creating the sequence

 1. Click on the action you created earlier and then click on "Link into a Sequence"